pgraham/fig-standards/proposed/cache.md

      *
      * @param array $keys
      *   An indexed array of keys of items to retrieve.
-     * @return \Traversable
+     * @return CollectionInterface
-     *   A traversable collection of Cache Items in the same order as the $keys
-     *   parameter, keyed by the cache keys of each item.
-If no items are found
+     *   A traversable collection of Cache Items keyed by the cache keys of
-     *   an empty Traversable collection will be returned.
+     *   each item.
+A Cache item will be returned for each key, even if that
+     *   key is not found.
+However, if no keys are specified then an empty
+     *   CollectionInterface object MUST be returned instead.
      */
     public function getItems(array $keys = array());